 Final findings of fact, determination and order may not be withdrawn or amended without the agreement of the parties except:

-(1). upon a remand order of the Human Rights Commission following an appeal pursuant to SMC 14.04.130, 14.04.160, 14.06.090, 14.08.150, 14.16.080 or 14.17.060 or
+(1) Upon a remand order of the Human Rights Commission following an appeal pursuant to SMC 14.04.130, 14.04.160, 14.06.090, 14.08.150, 14.16.080 or 14.17.060;

+(2) Upon the Director’s Order after considering reconsideration under MWO or AWT; or

-(2). upon motion from a party or upon the Director's motion to correct clerical mistakes or errors arising from oversight or omission.
+(3) Upon motion from a party or upon the Director's or Division Director’s motion to correct clerical mistakes or errors arising from oversight or omission.

 SHRR 40-365.
-APPEALS TO HUMAN RIGHTS COMMISSION

-(1).
+APPEALS AND RECONSIDERATION BY CHARGING PARTY

 Challenge of Dismissals and Administrative Closures.
 A charging party may challenge the dismissal of his or her charge (see SHRR 40-305) or the administrative closure of the case regarding his or her charge (see SHRR 40-310) by filing a written statement challenging the dismissal or administrative closure with the Human Rights Commission within 30 days of the date the notice of dismissal or notice of administrative closure was issued.
 See SHRR 46-040 and 46-050.

-(2).
 Appeal of No Cause Determination.
-A charging party may appeal a determination that there is not reasonable cause for believing an unfair practice has been committed within thirty (30) days of the determination as provided in SMC 14.04.130, 14.06.090, 14.08.150, 14.16.080, 14.17.060 and in SHRR 46-030.
+For cases that do not allege violations of the MWO or AWT Ordinance, a charging party may appeal a determination that there is not reasonable cause for believing an unlawful practice has been committed by filing a written statement appealing the decision with the Human Rights Commission within 30 days of the date the determination was issued.
+See SMC 14.04.130, 14.06.090, 14.08.150, 14.16.080, 14.17.060, SHRR 46-030.

+Appeal of Civil Rights, PSST or JAO Determination that is both Reasonable Cause and No Cause.
+For charges which allege multiple allegations, some of which result in reasonable cause determinations and some of which result in no cause determinations, if conciliation of the matter is unsuccessful, the Director or Division Director will issue a notice of the parties’ failure to conciliate and refer the case to the Law Department within thirty (30) days of issuance of the reasonable cause determination.
+The thirty day period may be extended at the Director’s or Division Director’s discretion.
+The charging party may appeal the no cause portion of the case before the Seattle Human Rights Commission.